For using the igraph C library

 igraph_error_t igraph_read_graph_pajek(igraph_t *graph, FILE *instream);

 Only a subset of the Pajek format is implemented.
-This is partially because this format is not very well documented, but also because igraph does not support some Pajek features, like multigraphs.
+This is partially because there is no formal specification for this format, but also because igraph does not support some Pajek features, like mixed graphs.

 Starting from version 0.6.1 igraph reads bipartite (two-mode)

-graphs from Pajek files and add the type
+graphs from Pajek files and adds the type

 vertices of the same type.